Sitting on the porch of Liendo Plantation

 heart-warming saga that belongs to characters I hope you will fall in love with.

-The first two books in the series, THE PLANTER'S DAUGHTER and THE WIDOW OF ROSE HILL, are now available on Amazon.
+THE PLANTER'S DAUGHTER and THE WIDOW OF ROSE HILL are now available on Amazon.